ecoiahq/content-ops-starter/content/pages/Business-Services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >
+    text: >+
-      Our business services focus on key areas such as brand strategy, business development, grant writing, and CSR reporting.
+      <div style="text-align: left">Our business services focus on key areas
+      such as brand strategy, business development, grant writing, and CSR reporting.
 We collaborate with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental objectives.
-With a solid foundation in strategic thinking and a results-driven approach, we provide tailored solutions designed to help your organisation thrive in today’s competitive environment.
+With a solid foundation in strategic thinking and a results-driven approach, we provide tailored solutions designed to help your organisation thrive in today’s competitive environment.</div>

     actions: []
     colors: bg-light-fg-dark
     styles: